JoshDoody/joshdoody.github.io/_book_excerpts/value/market-value-overview.md

     <span class="package__button-price">$29</span>
     <span class="package__button-text">Buy Now</span>
   </a>
+	<p class='u-center'>Or click hear to learn about the other editions</p>
 	<div style="clear:both;"></div>
 </div>

+## Determining the market value for your skillset and experience

 I recommend three primary ways of determining your market value.
 Some of these may yield more useful information than others.
 Your goal is simply to gather as much information as you can to estimate your market value.